Jaseci-Labs/jaseci/docs/docs/internals/spec/jaclang.md

 ```
 In this example, the ability `calculate_avg` is designed to calculate the average of an array and return a float value.
 Note that it does not take parameters but uses `here` to reference the object it is currently residing on.
 This freestyle ability expects the object it's being spawned on to have a field named `array`.

 To invoke the freestyle ability, pipe forward is used to indicate shipping the ability to the data.
-The syntax is `:a:<freestyle ability_name> |> <object/data>`.
+The syntax is `:c:<freestyle ability_name> |> <object/data>`.

 Consider the following object: